MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 The next sections review each pillar, and give recommendations and considerations for implementing the deployment objectives.

-## Identity Pillar
+## Securing identity

-The [Identity Pillar](/security/zero-trust/deploy/identity) has deployment objectives focused on identity federation, conditional access, identity governance, and the use of real time data as part of the decisions for authentication.
+The [Securing identity with Zero Trust](/security/zero-trust/deploy/identity) guidance has deployment objectives focused on identity federation, conditional access, identity governance, and the use of real time data as part of the decisions for authentication.

 ### Identity Considerations